ra9hur/SDC-P10-MPC-Controller/README.md

      N * 6 + (N-1) * 2 = 20 * 6 + (20-1) * 2 = 158 variables.

-The optimizer does not know about the restrictions on these variables.
+The optimizer does not recognize restrictions on these variables.
 A few of those restrictions are:

 - Easiest way to minimize the cross-track error is for the vehicle to "teleport" from it's starting position to be directly on the track and just stay there.
 The optimizer doesn't know that the car cannot teleport from the current position to the target or that it's velocity cannot instantaneously increase to the desired value.
 - Car cannot take arbitrary path.
 It has to move on the left/right side of the road depending on country rules.